 We found that increasing the coverage of PPT was more important than increasing the frequency with which it is administered.
 While there is a slightly higher prevalence of STIs among FSWs receiving PPT if PPT is administered to 50% of FSWs every month than if it is administered to 75% of FSWs every two months, the increase in the number of people treated outweighs the between-scenario difference in infection levels, even accounting for the fact that the people not receiving treatment have an intermediate STI prevalence rather than their initial prevalence.
 This is consistent with Vickerman et al.'s results, although their paper does not emphasise the fact.

 Our analysis was conducted assuming a relatively low cofactor (2.4) for a disease such as syphilis.
-Our HIV model was cumbersome to adjust to fit data, and a great research investment would need to be made to bring thhe HIV model in line with data, assuming a higher HIV cofactor.
+Our HIV model was cumbersome to adjust to fit data, and a great research investment would need to be made to bring the HIV model in line with data, assuming a higher HIV cofactor.
 This adds a measure of pessimism to our model, although it is not clear how much.
-2.5 would be a more optimistic cofactor for chlamydia or gonorrhoea, the STIs most commonly targeted by PPT interventions to date.
+A cofactor of 2.5 would be a more optimistic cofactor for chlamydia or gonorrhoea, the STIs most commonly targeted by PPT interventions to date.
 However, a syphilis intervention could be combined with a PPT intervention.
 The fact that our model results suggest PPT in PNG would be relatively insensitive to a small change in frequency of PPT means that our results can be easily generalised to any form of rapid point-of-care (RPOC) testing with a moderate failure rate combined with same-day treatment.
 A combination of PPT for chlamydia and RPOC testing could have significant benefits in PNG.

 Although our results may be optimistic because of our homogenous mixing and behaviour assumptions and our lack of detail around STI progression, our results still suggest that providing PPT to FSW in PNG could be a plausible combined intervention for STIs and HIV in settings with a high proportion of FSW, if PPT can reach a high (>50%) proportion of them.
 A reduction in HIV incidence is likely to be seen among the whole population, which will increase over a number of years, at a faster rate than currently projected.
 An intervention could involve a combination of RPOC tests for STIs for which they exist, and PPT, and should involve other HIV control measures.